 We define frame logic (FL) as an extension of FO with recursive definitions (FO-RD) that operates over a multi-sorted universe, with a particular foreground sort (used to model locations on the heap on which pointers can mutate) and several background sorts that are defined using separate theories. \Spps{} for formulas are defined with respect to the foreground sort only.
 A special background sort of \emph{sets} of elements of the foreground sort is assumed and is used to model the \spps{} for formulas.
 For any formula $\varphi$ in the logic, we have a special construct $\Fr(\varphi)$ that captures its \spp{}, a set of locations in the foreground sort, that intuitively corresponds to the precise subdomain of functions the value of $\varphi$ depends on.
 We then prove a \emph{frame theorem} (Theorem~\ref{thm:frametheorem}) that says that changing a model $M$ by changing the interpretation of functions that are not in the \spp{} of $\varphi$ will not affect the truth of the formula $\varphi$.
 This theorem then directly supports frame reasoning; if a model satisfies $\varphi$ and the model is changed so that the changes made are disjoint from the \spp{} of $\varphi$, then $\varphi$ will continue to hold.
-We also show that FL formulae can be translated to vanilla FO-RD logic (without \spp{} operators); in other words, the semantics for the \spp{} of a formula can be captured in FO-RD itself.
+We also show that FL formulas can be translated to vanilla FO-RD logic (without \spp{} operators); in other words, the semantics for the \spp{} of a formula can be captured in FO-RD itself\footnote{\revII{The blowup of translation from FL to FO-RD is only linear; this can be seen from Figure~\ref{fig:frame-equations}.}}.
 Consequently, we can use any FO-RD reasoning mechanism (proof systems~\cite{vampire,kovacs17} or heuristic algorithms such as the natural proof techniques~\cite{madhusudan12,pek14,qiu13,suter10}) to reason with FL formulas.

 We illustrate our logic using several examples drawn from program verification; we show how to express various data-structure definitions and the elements they contain and various measures for them using FL formulas (e.g., linked lists, sorted lists, list segments, binary search trees, AVL trees, lengths of lists, heights of trees, set of keys stored in the data-structure, etc.)